Anomalous Coronary Artery Intervention

 Some people with an anomalous coronary artery can be treated with medicines and lifestyle

 changes.
 In other cases, a person may need the intervention procedure.
-Or your doctor
+Or your healthcare

-may advise a different type of surgery.
-Talk with your doctor about the risks and
+provider may advise a different type of surgery.
+Talk with your provider about the

 What are the risks of anomalous coronary artery intervention?